Rhode Island Landlord Responsibilities for Habitability

 • Able to heat all bedrooms and bathrooms to at least 68 degrees Fahrenheit in winter.

-Are Landlords Required to Provide Air Filter Replacements in Rhode Island?
+Are Landlords Required To Provide Air Filter Replacements in Rhode Island?

 Rhode Island landlords don’t have to replace things like air filters, unless heating equipment won’t work otherwise.